theupdateframework/taps/tap4.md

 Each mapping contains the following elements:

 A. An ordered list of one or more repositories.
-When the updater is instructed to download metadata or target files, it tries each repository in the order listed until a threshold of repositories in agreement about the metadata has been reached.
+If the updater is instructed to contact repositories from this mapping, it tries each repository in the order listed until a threshold of repositories in agreement about the metadata has been reached.

 B. A list of file paths associated with the ordered list of one or more repositories.
 This element supports implementations like the one outlined in